By-Laws

 B. Staff officers have a slightly higher ranking than members and are offered some special privileges such as access to sensitive information and priority on investigation schedules.

 A. To preside at all meetings of charter and to preserve order therein.
 He shall appoint all committees and shall also have the right to serve on all committees by virtue of his office.
-The State Coordinator must have 8 years of field experience to be eligible for this office, unless waived by the Directors.
+The State Coordinator must have 8 years of field experience to be eligible for this office, unless waived by the President.
 He/she acts as a general manager of the charter.

 Section 4.
 It shall be the Duty of all Staff Officers: